asm-compendium/asm-compendium.github.io/content/_index.md

 ---
-title: Cortex-M4 Optimization Compendium
+title: M4 Optimization Compendium
 toc: false
 ---

-Under construction.
+This compendium dives into the details of assembly-level optimizations and how they perform on the Cortex-M4.
+These optimization techniques are accompanied by example assembly functions and microbenchmarks of those examples.

 ## Explore